Searching for Low-Mass Axions using Resonant Upconversion: Introduction

-This type of low-mass upconversion experiment was first proposed in \cite{Goryachev2019} and experimentally realized in \cite{Cat21}, and showed that two modes excited in the same resonant cavity, with non-zero overlap of $\int\vec{E}_1\cdot\vec{B}_0dV$, would cause a putative axion background of dark matter to perturb the frequency (or phase) and amplitude (or power) of the readout mode.
+This type of low-mass upconversion experiment was first proposed in \cite{Goryachev2019} and experimentally realized in \cite{Cat21}, and showed that two modes excited in the same resonant cavity, with non-zero overlap of the electric field of one with the magnetic field of the other, would cause a putative axion background of dark matter to perturb the frequency (or phase) and amplitude (or power) of the readout mode.
 The former effect is probed in what we call the ``frequency technique'' and the latter using the ``power technique''.
 The first prototype experiment of the ``frequency technique'' was performed in \cite{Cat21}, which looked for phase or frequency variations imprinted on the readout oscillator.
 In 2010, Sikivie put forward the concept of the ``power technique'' \cite{Sikivie2010}, which focused on the search for larger mass axions using downconversion, i.e. configurations where axion signals at higher frequencies were downconverted to lower frequencies.
-More recently, variations of the ``power technique'' have been proposed, which excite only the background mode, then look for power generated at the readout mode frequency via upconversion \cite{berlin2020axion,Lasenby2020b,ABerlin2021,Lasenby2020}, as is our aim in the reported experiment.
+More recently, variations of the ``power technique'' have been proposed, which excite only the background mode, then look for power generated at the readout mode frequency via upconversion \cite{berlin2020axion,Lasenby2020,Lasenby2020b,ABerlin2021}, as is our aim in the reported experiment.

 The DC haloscope remains the most common way to search for axions via power conversion where the background field is a DC magnetic field $(\omega_0=0)$.
-Historically, the reason for power detection over frequency detection is because the DC Sikivie halocope \cite{Sikivie83haloscope,Sikivie1985} is only second order sensitive to frequency shifts \cite{tobar2021abraham}.
-However, when two AC modes are excited, the situation is different, and the DC and AC haloscopes belong to different classes of detectors.
+Historically, the reason for pursuing power detection over frequency detection is because the DC Sikivie halocope \cite{Sikivie83haloscope,Sikivie1985} is only second order sensitive to frequency shifts \cite{tobar2021abraham}.
+However, when two AC (alternating current) modes are excited, the situation is different, and the DC and AC haloscopes belong to different classes of detectors.
 Since virtual photons or static fields carry no phase, the DC haloscope belongs to the class of phase-insensitive systems.
 In contrast, the AC scheme relies on a pump signal carrying relative phases to the readout signal and axion field.
 This is analogous to existing amplifiers that can be grouped into DC (phase insensitive) amplifiers, where energy is drawn from a static power supply, and parametric (phase sensitive) amplifiers, where energy comes from oscillating fields \cite{Caves82}.